Cider: Blending and bottling

+Distillation

+When distilled, cider turns into fruit brandy.
+Calvados is the apple brandy traditional to the France Normandy region, while Applejack is the traditional North American cider distillate.

 Chemistry

 Flavour compounds

 Tannins are crucial flavour compounds in cider.
 Since perfecting the tannin content in the cider is needed for optimal success, the tannins or "polyphenols of apples are largely implicated in cider quality."
 They are important because they control the astringency and bitterness of the cider.
 Tannins are necessary components to focus on when producing cider because the length of the aftertaste of the cider (astringency) and bitterness are both strong chemicals that affect people's opinion on the cider.
 Tannins are polyphenol compounds that are naturally occurring in apples.
 Depending on the type of cider apple the producer is using, the tannin levels will be different.
 The more well-known ciders typically have lower tannin levels while traditional ciders have more.
 One example of a common tannin present in cider is Procyanidin B2.

 The acids in cider play a vital role in both the cider making process and in the final flavour of a finished cider.
-They are present in both apples and cider, and add a sour taste and a pungent odor to these respective substances.
+They are present in both apples and cider, and add a sour taste and a pungent odour to these respective substances.
 Acids also serve as a preservative in the cider since microbes grow less in lower pH environments and contribute to the fermentation process.
 Most ciders have a pH of between 3.3 and 4.1.
 The primary acid found in apples is malic acid which accounts for around 90% of the acid content in apples.
 Malic acid contributes to the tart and sour flavours found in cider, and typically between 4.5 and 7.5 grams of malic acid per litre of cider is preferred.
 Malic acid is also used to determine apple ripeness for harvesting, as its concentration decreases as the fruit ripens.
 Lactic acid is also commonly found in cider, and it is mainly formed from malo-lactic fermentation, a process that converts malic acid into lactic acid.
 This process rounds out the flavour of the cider while reducing a lot of the acidity and producing carbon dioxide as well.
 Other acids such as citric acid can be used to add taste after fermentation, but these acids are not typically found in high concentration in apples naturally.